 Ebon Dirge himself also had some gains in the several hours since he had awakened on this mortal plane.
 While Strong River benefited from the nourishment of the blood essence of the bandit thugs, Ebon Dirge had both improved his control over his soul as well as absorbed those of the thugs.
 The actual gain to his soul body was negligible, but with the souls came information that would help in pulling the boy's strings.

-Ebon Dirge's own basis in the soul arts was lacking due to a dearth of actual codified soul techniques.
+Ebon Dirge's basis in the soul arts lacked due to a deficiency of actual codified soul techniques.
 Since his soul was all that he had at this point, developing a greater understanding of his capabilities and limits was an integral part of surviving and thriving.
 While among these mortals he could crassly tear their souls apart to search them or temporarily wrest control of a body from its owner, these abilities were all too conspicuous in their effects and results.

 A primary haul in this category was that he could influence minds to enhance emotions, perceptions, and beliefs.
 This wasn't really required for leading Strong River down the garden path, but when the thugs had arrived he had spent the course of the battle testing this.
 Injecting a seed of fear into someone who didn't fear a thing -- like the weak, kneeling Strong River -- would lead to rejection of the thought, while stoking greed -- like that of the thugs towards the conveniently present lotus -- or enhancing a newly sprouted fear -- like that of the thug witnessing the blood-masked visage of the now-threatening Strong River -- were absolutely effective means for him to put a finger on the scales.